 Medicare Advantage plans may also include coverage for dental, vision, and hearing, plus wellness and discount programs.
 And they typically offer significant savings on out-of-pocket costs you might pay if you have only original Medicare.

 If you’re shopping for Medicare Advantage plans in Louisiana, you have a lot of options to choose from.
 Keep in mind, though, that not all plans are offered in all parishes.
-The following plans are listed in order of highest to lowest Medicare Louisiana enrollment:
+Here is a list of the companies that offer Medicare Advantage plans in Louisiana:

 - Peoples Health